 An AP affiliated with an AP MLD shall include the Multi-Link Traffic Indication element (see 9.4.2.315 (Multi-Link Traffic Indication element)) in a Beacon frame it transmits if all the following conditions are met:

-At least one of the associated non-AP MLDs has successfully negotiated a TTLM (see 35.3.7.2.3 (Negotiation of TTLM)) with the AP MLD for DL or bidirectional traffic and not all TIDs are mapped to all enabled links
+At least one of the associated non-AP MLDs has successfully negotiated a TTLM (see 35.3.7.2.3 (Negotiation of TTLM)) with the AP MLD for DL or bidirectional traffic and all TIDs are not mapped to at least one enabled link

-The AP MLD has buffered BU(s) with TID(s) that are not mapped to all the enabled links for the non-AP MLD(s).
+The AP MLD has buffered BU(s) with TID(s) that are not mapped to the enabled link(s) where all the TIDs are mapped for the non-AP MLD(s).

 TGbe editor: Please modify 19th paragraph in this subclause as shown below (#19369).